-Sale or Delivery of a Controlled Substance is often a second-degree felony in Florida and the penalties can be severe.
-A conviction may result in a prison sentence of up to 15 years, a fine of up to $10,000, and a long list of other penalties, including probation, drug testing and treatment, and the loss of civil rights, such as the right to vote or own a gun.
+Sale or delivery of a controlled substance is often a second-degree felony in Florida, and the penalties can be severe.
+A conviction may result in a prison sentence of up to 15 years, a fine of up to $10,000, and a long list of other consequences, including probation, drug testing and treatment, and the loss of civil rights, such as the right to vote or own a gun.
 In addition, if you are not a United States citizen, a conviction for an offense related to a controlled substance violation will result in deportation from the U.S., unless certain exceptions apply.

-E.J.
-Hubbs is Board Certified by the Florida Bar in criminal trial law.
-In earning this status, he was evaluated by the Florida Bar for competency and experience within the area of criminal trial law, and for his performance, professionalism and ethics in practice.
+Our founding attorney, E.J.
+Hubbs, is Board Certified in Criminal Trial Law by the Florida Bar.
+In earning this status, he was evaluated by the Florida Bar for competency and experience within the area of criminal trial law, as well as for his performance, professionalism and ethics in practice.

 Preparing a solid defense is one of the best ways to counter an allegation of illegal drug sales.
-E.J.
-Hubbs represents clients throughout Miami-Dade County, including the cities of Miami, Miami Beach, Hialeah, Miami Gardens, Miami Springs, South Miami, Tamiami, Kendall, Doral and Homestead, as well as unincorporated areas of the county and students who attend college anywhere in Miami-Dade County.
+Our firm represents clients throughout Miami-Dade County, including the cities of Miami, Miami Beach, Hialeah, Miami Gardens, Miami Springs, South Miami, Tamiami, Kendall, Doral and Homestead, as well as unincorporated areas of the county and students who attend college anywhere in Miami-Dade County.

-Under Florida Statutes, Title XLVI, Chapter 893, § 893.13(1)(a), a person may not sell or deliver a controlled substance.
-People accused of the sale or delivery of drugs in Miami, FL face severe criminal penalties if convicted of the sale or delivery of narcotics or a controlled substance.
+Under Florida Statutes Title XLVI, Chapter 893, § 893.13(1)(a), a person may not sell or deliver a controlled substance.
+People accused of the sale or delivery of drugs in Miami and throughout Florida face severe criminal penalties if convicted.

 Controlled substances are regulated by both the state and federal governments and classified under five schedules, or lists.
 Marijuana and heroin are listed as Schedule I drugs.
 Schedule I drugs have the highest potential for abuse, according to the law, with no medical value.
 Schedule V drugs are the least dangerous and addictive, with some accepted medical value.